 The seven chakras are the presumed energy centers located at intervals along the spine.
 Beginning at the top of the head, chakras metabolize and assimilate energy fields around us.
 Due to the electromagnetic energy in our own hands, we can manipulate the “health” of the chakras by spinning our hands over the chakra centers.

 Spinning our hand counter-clockwise over the chakra diminishes maladaptive emotional and thinking patterns such as anger or worry.
 Spinning our hand clockwise over the chakra instills adaptive emotional and thinking patterns such as acceptance and loving-kindness.
 To strengthen the energy of mindfulness Zenergy Health provides chakra spinning exercises to support mindfulness in the mind, body, and feelings.

 Until we reach a full uninterrupted state of awareness, mindfulness is interrupted by:

 Craving ~ Anger ~ Laziness ~ Worry ~ Doubt

 These obstacles are known as the Five Hindrances.
 Many factors including personality traits, cultural influences, and karma, result in habituated expressions of the five hindrances.
 The hindrances are manifested through behavioral, emotional, and thinking patterns.
-For example, the hindrance of worry is often expressed through behaviors such as pacing, nailbiting, or excessive talking.
-Worry is emotionally expressed as anxiety or anger.
-Our inability to make good decisions is also affected by worry because we over-estimate risk and under-estimate potential rewards.
-The hindrance of worry, like all the hindrances, may have many manifestations!
-The hindrances manifest in all sentient beings until we ascend into Buddhahood.
+For example, the hindrance of worry is often expressed through behaviors such as pacing, nailbiting, or excessive talking, emotionally expressed as anxiety or anger, or mentally over/under estimating risk/rewards.
+The hindrance of worry, like all the hindrances, may have many manifestations and manifest in all sentient beings until we ascend into Buddhahood.